tomjwells/coti-node-monitoring/README.md

 docker-compose -f docker-compose-systemd.yml up
 ```

 This pulls the monitoring software for you and launches it once it is downloaded.
-If everything goes successfully, you are done.
+If everything is successful, you are done.

 # Using Grafana